eccarson/ir3/README.md

 * **_ir3_example.m_** is an example script for running iterative refinement with 3 precisions.
 The test problems correspond to those used in Figure 10.1 of MIMS EPrint 2017.#.

+* The **vpa/** directory contains equivalent versions of these files that work with MATLAB's built-in vpa instead of the Advanpix toolkit.

 ## Requirements
 * The codes have been developed and tested with MATLAB 2015b.
 * This code requires Cleve Laboratory to perform half precision computations and Advanpix Multiprecision Computing Toolbox for extended precision computations.
 A free trial of Advanpix is available for download from https://www.advanpix.com/.
+    * If you prefer to not use the Advanpix library, use the code within the vpa folder, which uses MATLAB's vpa to perform higher precision computations.
+Note that this is much slower than Advanpix.

 ## License
 See license.txt for licensing information.